Development aid: Non-ODA development aid

-After the Cold War

-The quantity of ODA dropped sharply in the seven or eight years after the fall of the Berlin wall (1999-2007).

-The turn of the 21st century saw a significant proliferation and diversification in aid donors and non-governmental actors.
-The traditional donors in the DAC have been joined by emerging economies (China, India, Saudi Arabia, Turkey, Brazil, Venezuela, etc.), some of which are still receiving aid from Western countries.
-Many of these new donors do not feel compelled to conform to traditional donors' norms.
-Generally demanding conditionality in return for assistance, which means tying aid to the procurement of goods and services, they are challenging traditional development aid standards.

-Multinational corporations, philanthropists, international NGOs and civil society have matured into major players as well.
-Even though the rise of new development partners had the positive effect of bringing an increased variety of financing, know-how and skills to the development community, at the same time it has shaken up the existing aid system.
+Output-based aid (OBA)

-Extent of development aid
+Extent

 Most development aid is counted as part of the official development assistance (ODA) reported by governments to the OECD.
 The total amount of ODA in 2018 was about $150 billion.
 For the same year, the OECD estimated that six to seven billion dollars of aid was given by ten other states, including China and India.
 However, these amounts include aid that is humanitarian in character as well as purely developmental aid.
 The proportion of development aid within ODA was about 80%.

+The OECD classifies ODA development aid by sector, the main sectors being: education, health (including population policies, water supply and sanitation), government & civil society, economic infrastructure (including transport and energy), and production (including agriculture).
+Additionally, there are "cross-cutting" aims; for instance, environmental protection, gender equality, urban and rural development concerns.

+Some governments include military assistance in the notion of foreign aid, although the international community does not usually regard military aid as development aid.

+Development aid is widely seen as a major way to meet Sustainable Development Goal 1 (to end poverty in all its forms everywhere) for the developing nations.